tobiasschmidt89/tobiasschmidt.me/src/pages/now.md

 🤖 Working on CDP projects as a Senior Solution Consultant at Plan.Net.

 💻 My new blog (that you are currently on) is live 🥳, but it is never finished!
-I am working on writing some blog posts, fixing meta data and automating social graph images.
+I am working on writing some blog posts and fixing metadata.

 🎧 Listening to "Das Wunder der Wertschätzung" and "The Wheel of Time" audiobooks.